icook/unification-proposal/README.md

 License
 -----------------------

-This is an area that I'm not particularily knowledgable about.
+This is an area that I'm not particularly knowledgeable about.
 I know a lot of the existing project have slightly different licenses, and it's likely this project would end up taking bits and pieces from many diverse projects, so it's unclear the problems that might create.